Alert

 Become a bookplate donor

-If you’re looking for a gift to celebrate a special person or book lover in your life, then a personalised bookplate inside a book from the State collection would be ideal.
+If you’re looking for a gift to celebrate a special person or book lover in your life, then a personalised bookplate inside a new book from the State Collection would be ideal.

-Your personal tribute to a friend or family member will be placed inside a specially selected book in from the State collection and preserved for future generations.
+Your personal tribute to a friend or family member will be placed inside a specially selected book from the State Collection and preserved for future generations.

-Each bookplate features a stunningly detailed illustration from the Library’s Rare Books collection, with a dedication to your gift recipient, or yourself.
-You are welcome to view the bookplate once it has been added to the collection.
+Each bookplate features a stunningly detailed illustration from the Library’s Rare Books and Pictures collections, with a dedication to your gift recipient or yourself.
+You’ll be invited to view the bookplate once it has been added to the collection.

-The bookplate illustrations will be updated annually, and we hope you enjoy the 2023 series featuring botanical prints.
+The bookplate illustrations are updated annually, and we hope you enjoy the 2024 series featuring Australian native animals.

 This unique, tax-deductible donation gives twice – it’s an ideal gift and it also supports the Library’s work in building our collection.